 The textured bottom is a preventative measure, eliminating the risk of slipping while showering.
 Older bathroom showers would require a suction cup mat of some sort, but the manufacturer believes safety should come pre-equipped.

-Cons of this Corner Shower
+Cons of the Dreamline Shower Unit

 Central opening on this Corner Shower Stall